 - Make the coconut mixture.
-In a large mixing bowl, combine the shredded coconut, flour, sugar, salt, egg whites, and vanilla extract.
+Combine the shredded coconut, flour, sugar, salt, egg whites, and vanilla extract in a large mixing bowl.
 Stir until well combined.

 - Scoop.
 Using a small ice cream scoop or two spoons, scoop about 1 ½ tablespoons of the coconut mixture onto baking sheets with parchment paper, keeping them 2" apart.
 Use a rounded spoon to create a dent in the center of each macaroon.

 - Bake.
 Bake in a preheated 325 degree oven for 20-22 minutes, or until golden brown on the bottoms and edges.
 Remove from the oven and use a rounded spoon to press the dent (or nest) into the center of each cookie.
 Allow to cool completely on a wire rack.

 - Decorate.
 Meanwhile, in a small bag, combine ⅔ cup shredded coconut and 5 drops of green food coloring.
 Seal the bag and shake until the food coloring has distributed evenly on all of the coconut.
 Remove green shredded coconut from the bag and add about 1 tablespoon to the center of each nest.
 Top with a few Cadbury Mini Eggs, then serve.

 Here are a few of our tried and true tips, tricks and variations to make the very best Coconut Macaroon Easter Nests: